 Starbucks’ existing management refused to listen and, eventually, Schultz left and created his own coffee-bar business.
 It made so much money that he was able to return, buy Starbucks and turn it into a cafe business.
 So, while not quite the founder of Starbucks, Schultz is very much the soul of the business.
 He can see things that others cannot.
 Starbucks is his baby and he has an almost preternatural sense of its brand equity.

-If Schultz thinks Starbucks is in danger of commoditising its brand, everyone within that organisation should pay immediate attention.
+If Schultz thinks Starbucks is in danger of commoditizing its brand, everyone within that organization should pay immediate attention.

 Perhaps Schultz was writing a Valentine’s note after all.